pine64/website/content/documentation/PineCube/Software/Armbian_notes.md

 A serial console can be established with 1152008N1 (no hardware flow control).
 Login credentials are as usual in Armbian (login: root, password: 1234).

 Motion daemon can be enabled using systemctl (With root) `systemctl enable motion`.
 Set the video settings in /etc/motion/motion.conf to 640x480 15fps YU12.
 Then just reboot.
-Note that motion currently takes considerable resources on the pinecube, so you’ll want to stop it when doing things like apt upgrade and apt update with `systemctl stop motion` and then `systemctl start motion`
+Note that motion currently takes considerable resources on the PineCube, so you’ll want to stop it when doing things like apt upgrade and apt update with `systemctl stop motion` and then `systemctl start motion`

 ## Serial connection using screen and the Woodpecker USB serial device